UAPHunters/uaphunters-web/index.markdown

 ### Data sharing

 All original files will be made available for free via this project.
 The original files will not be modified in any way, simply shared so that anyone interested can scrutinize the originals.
+If/when we receive any reports, an entry will be posted on this site.
+If this idea gains any traction, we may create a podcast with interviews for anyone willing.

-The original source of the media will retain all rights, and is free to share them on other social media, news, etc. The key here is that the original files will be available, with all original metadata intact.
+Any files shared will be considered public domain.
+The original create will of course be free to share them on other social media, news, etc. The key here is that the original files will be available, with all original metadata intact.

 &nbsp;